AlibabaCloudDocs/ecs/intl.en-US/Tag & Resource/Tags/Implement automatic resource monitoring by group based on tags.md

 2. Create a Cloud Monitor application group.
 For more information, see [t6144.md\#](/intl.en-US/Application groups/Create an application group.md).

-    In this example, select **Smart tag synchronization creation** as the creation method, and add the `testKey:testValue` tag to the matching rule to create an application group.
+    In this example, select **Smart tag synchronization creation** as the creation method and add the `testKey:testValue` tag to the matching rule to create an application group.
 Then, the instances that are bound with this tag are assigned to the created application group.

-    1. Select **Smart tag synchronization creation** as the creation method.
+    1. Select **Smart tag synchronization creation** for Creation method.

         ![1](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/4539803061/p81647.png)